 A formal appeal process has been established.
 Please go to Appeals Process page for further information.

 No, to find out who is authorised to certify documents see Department of Home Affair’s list of occupations that can certify.

 DAA can discuss applications with other people (ie: a family member or other agent) if the applicant authorises DAA to do so.
 Attach a signed letter authorising the person (by name) to act as your agent.

 An assessment can take up to six weeks from the receipt of your application and required documentation.

-Successful DSR candidates have 3 years to join the APD program from the date they receive confirmation they have successfully passed the final stage, failure to join during this period will result in the applicant having to re-complete the DSR process.
+Successful DSR candidates have up to 3 years to join the APD program from the date they receive confirmation they have successfully passed the final stage, failure to join during this period will result in the applicant having to re-complete the DSR process.
 This includes resitting any exams you may have passed under the first assessment.

 No, there is no refund if you fail the assessment process.

-No, DAA staff do not give advice about migration issues.
+No, DAA staff are not able to provide advice about migration issues.
 To ensure the information and advice you receive regarding migration is correct, we recommend you contact the Department of Home Affairs.